-Number of first-time homebuyers 20,000 in 2014
+Small growth in the number of first-time homebuyers in 2015

-In 2014, the household-dwelling population included 20,035 first-time buyers of dwellings in housing companies.
-The number of first-time homebuyers decreased by around 700 from 2013.
-The number of first-time homebuyers has fallen by 14,000 from 2006.
-In Greater Helsinki, that number remained nearly unchanged.
-In 2014, the number of first-time homebuyers in Greater Helsinki was 6,600, which was around 100 more than in 2013.
-The average age of a first-time homebuyer was 28.2 in 2014, having been 27.7 in 2006.
+In all, 20,500 persons were first-time buyers of dwellings in housing companies in 2015.
+The number of first-time homebuyers grew by around 400 from the previous year.
+Most first-time homebuyers were living in large towns.
+In 2015, the number of first-time homebuyers in Greater Helsinki was 7,200, which is around 600 more than in the year before.
+The number of first-time homebuyers decreased in the rest of the country.
+The number of first-time homebuyers has fallen in Finland by 14,000 from 2006.
+In 2015, the average age of a first-time homebuyer was 28.3, having been 27.7 in 2006.

-Here, a first-time homebuyer refers to a person who has bought a dwelling in a housing company and is exempt from the asset transfer tax as a first-time homebuyer.
+A first-time homebuyer refers to a person who has bought a dwelling in a housing company and is exempt from the asset transfer tax as a first-time homebuyer.
 Those having bought their first home in a real estate property are not included in these figures.
-No information is available on first-time homebuyers before 2006.
+No corresponding information is available on first-time homebuyers before 2006.